thoth-tech/documentation/docs/OnTrack/Data Analytics Platform/T1_2023/T1 Final design Proposal.md

 1. **Data Collection**: The system will collect data from various sources, including learning management systems, student information systems, and other relevant data sources.

-2. **Data Storage**: The collected data will be stored in a central database that will be used for analysis and reporting.
+2. **Data Storage**: The collected data is planned to stored in a central database that is planned to used for analysis and reporting.

 3. **Data Analytics**: The system will use data analytics techniques such as machine learning, clustering, and regression analysis to identify patterns and trends in student performance.